Electronics and semiconductor manufacturing industry in India: Exports and imports

-India is a net importer of electronics, with China accounting for the majority of India's imports.
-Electronics surpassed gold in 2015 and now rank second in terms of value among all imports into the nation, right behind crude oil.
-India is spending more money on semiconductor imports than on oil, according to research published in 2019 by Professor Vikram Kumar, an emeritus professor of physics at IIT Delhi.
+India was a net importer of electronics as of 2016, with China accounting for the majority of India's imports.
+Electronics had surpassed gold in 2015 and ranked second in terms of value among all imports into the nation, right behind crude oil.
+India spent more money on semiconductor imports than on oil, according to research published in 2019 by Professor Vikram Kumar, an emeritus professor of physics at IIT Delhi.
 According to a Ministry of Commerce and Industry report, one of the six industries that could assist India in reaching over 70% of its target of $1 trillion in goods exports by FY30 is electronics.

+As per Economic Survey 2026, electronics has grown from India's seventh largest export category in fiscal year 2022 to become second largest in FY2026.
+The country has already exported $22.2 billion of electronics by 29 January 2026 for FY2026.
+This was backed by the expansion was the mobile manufacturing segment which rose from ₹18000 crore in FY2015 to ₹5.45 lakh crore in FY2025.

 Exports

 The estimated value of India's electronics exports in FY13 was $7.66 billion, down slightly from $8.15 billion in FY12; however, due to the depreciation of the rupee, they increased in INR terms during the same time, rising from ₹44,000 crore to ₹46,300 crore.
 India's electronics exports were dominated in 2013–14 by the telecom sector, which was followed by computing, consumer electronics, instruments, and electronic components.
 The increasing demand for Indian electronics items overseas is believed to be mostly driven by advancements in technology and competitive cost-effectiveness.
 Indian exports of electronic gear nearly doubled in value from ₹109,940 crores in 2009–10 to ₹196,103 crores in 2013–14, measured in rupees.
 India's electronics exports fell to $6 billion in FY14, accounting for 0.28% of the world's electronics trade.

 India recorded a 22.24% growth in electronics exports, exceeding the $20 billion milestone within the nine months of the FY 2023-24.
 Between April and December 2023, mobile phone exports—which made up 52% of all electronics exports—reached $10.5 billion.
 Notably, the iPhone became the main export engine during this time, accounting for 35% of all electronics exports and an astounding 70% of all mobile exports from the nation.
 The value of iPhone exports topped $7 billion only in December 2023. the nearly seven-fold increase in mobile exports, which went from $1.6 billion in FY19 to $11.1 billion in FY23.
 In the same time frame, total electronics exports increased by almost three times, from $8.4 billion in FY19 to $23.6 billion in FY23.